slapdau/apple-pascal-time/README.md

 The following instructions skip interim steps that are helpful such as getting and saving the system work files.

-### System Stuff

-Depends on `STDMACRO.TEXT`.

-  1. Assemble `SYSSTU.ASM.TEXT`.
-  2. Compile `SYSSTUFF.TEXT`.
-  3. Link in `SYSSTU.ASM.CODE`.

-### Clock User Driver

-Does not depend on anything else.

-  1. Assemble `CLKUNIT.TEXT`.
-  2. Add to a library called `ATTACH.DRIVERS`.
-  3. Copy `ATTACH.DRIVERS`, `SYSTEM.ATTACH` to the system boot disk.
-  4. Either copy `CLKUNIT.DATA` to the system disk as `ATTACH.DATA`, or use `ADMERGE.CODE` to add it to an existing `ATTACH.DATA`.

-### Original Clock Unit

-Does not directly depend on anything else.
-It's usage relies on the clock user driver being installed, and they must agree on the clock data structure.

-  1. Compile `CLOCKSTUFF.TEXT`.

-### Reading Time with the User Driver

-Depends on Clock Unit.
-Depends on the Clock user driver being installed.

-  1. Compile `READTIME.TEXT`.
-  2. Link in `CLOCKSTUFF.CODE`.

-### The Original Startup

-Depends on System Stuff and Clock Unit.
-Depends on the Clock user driver being installed.

-  1. Compile `OLDSTART.TEXT`.
-  2. Link in `SYSSTUFF.CODE`, `SYSSTU.ASM.CODE`, and `CLOCKSTUFF.CODE`.
-  3. Copy to the system disk as `SYSTEM.STARTUP`.

 ### Thunderclock Plus Year Table Generator

 Does not depend on anything else.